Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/control-cabinet.rst

 	Hoist-MS Control Signals

-In the standalone architecture, the MotoSuiveur® controller receives only inputs from the main hoist control panel, basically [🔼 Up] and [🔽 Down] on terminal T2.
+In the standalone architecture, the MS Controller receives only inputs from the main hoist control panel, basically [🔼 Up] and [🔽 Down] on terminal T2.

 Terminal block T4 is a set of digital outputs (relays) providing MotoSuiveur® status information, as well as an enable signal for operation,